Tips for a Successful Deposition Transcript

 Provide a List of Spellings for Difficult Terms

 It’s always a great idea to provide your court reporters with a list of terms spelled properly before the deposition.
-By providing the list of terms, proper names and jargon in their correct spelling you minimize time for editing and create a more efficient and accurate record of your deposition!
+Though our staff is among the fastest in the business, it is possible we could be slowed down by unfamiliar names and terms.
+By providing the list of terms, proper names, and jargon in their correct spelling you minimize time for editing.
+This creates a more efficient and accurate record of your deposition the first time, allowing you to get the transcript as quickly as possible!

 Speak Clearly and Avoid Unnecessary Sounds

-By Speaking clearly and definitively you avoid those unnecessary sounds (uh-huh, ugh, ahh…) that clog up a record and lengthen the time to record a statement.
+Though the shorthand machine is set up phonetically, there actually are not keys to record unnecessary sounds such as “uh-huh,” “uh-uh”, “ugh,” and “ah.”
+Instead, speak clearly and definitively.
+This allows you to avoid those unnecessary sounds that clog up a record and lengthen the time to record a statement.
 Your court reporting team will benefit greatly if you can coach your team to avoid any unwanted sounds and speak with a clear definition in tone.
 The result will be a cleaner transcript and a faster turnaround time!

 Be sure to plan ahead for all your service needs.
-By specifying you need a videographer or will require a tele-conference ahead of time, at the deposition, you will save time in needless room rescheduling or duplicate appointments.
+By specifying you need a videographer or will require a tele-conference ahead of time, you will facilitate a more efficient deposition process.
+Calling upon last-minute services can lead to a slow down of the whole process, sometimes a few minutes, other times as severe as room rescheduling or duplicate appointments.
+Nip that in the bud by figuring out what you need ahead of time.

 Book All Services at Once!